Disembowelment: Transanal evisceration of humans

-Disembowelment as torture
+Disembowelment of humans as torture and deterrence

 If a living person is disemboweled, it is invariably fatal without major medical intervention.
 Historically, disembowelment has been used as a severe form of capital punishment.
-If the intestinal tract alone is removed, death follows after several hours of gruesome pain.
-The victim will often be fully conscious while the torture is performed if the vital organs aren't damaged, and will be able to see their intestine being removed, but will eventually lose consciousness due to blood loss.
-However, in some forms of intentional disembowelment, decapitation or the removal of the heart and lungs would hasten the victim's death.

 Asia

 Vietnam

 Various accounts have asserted that during the Vietnam War, members of the Viet Cong sometimes made calculated use of disembowelment as a means of psychological warfare, to coerce and intimidate rural peasants.
 Peer De Silva, former head of the Saigon department of the Central Intelligence Agency (CIA), wrote that from as early as 1963, Viet Cong units were using disembowelment and other methods of mutilation as psychological warfare.
 The extent, however, to which this punishment was perpetrated may be impossible to gauge and while detailed accounts survive regarding how civilians were disemboweled by Viet Cong, the use of this torture appears to have been quite arbitrary and there is no record that such actions were sanctioned by the North Vietnamese government in Hanoi.
 Disembowelment and other methods of intimidation and torture were intended to frighten civilian peasants at a local level into cooperating with the Viet Cong or discourage them from cooperating with the South Vietnamese Army or its allies.